Alphabetical Plant Listing

 • Propagate by division in early spring or after the leaves have died down.
 Propagate by root cuttings in winter.

-• If ingested, all parts may cause stomach upset, the foliage may aggravate skin allergies.
+• If ingested, all parts may cause stomach upset, and the foliage may aggravate skin allergies.
 Wear gloves and other protective equipment when handling.
-Bleeding Heart plants are not only toxic to humans but to animals as well.
+Bleeding Heart plants are toxic not only to humans but to animals as well.
 Although aesthetically pleasing, this plant contains soquinoline alkaloids.
 Alkaloids negatively affect animals, most commonly cattle, sheep, and dogs.

 • Native to Siberia, northern China, Korea, and Japan.